adamcharnock/lightbus/docs/concepts.md

 3. May fire events for the API

 Conversely, a non-authoritative service may *not* perform the above actions.
-For example, the online shop service could not fire the `bus.support.case.case_created` event, nor should it import the `SupportCaseApi` class.
+For example, the online store service could not fire the `bus.support.case.case_created` event, nor should it import the `SupportCaseApi` class.

 ## Remote Procedure Calls (RPCs)